SubiyaCryolite/jds/README.md

 Jenesis Data Store (JDS) was created to help developers persist their classes to relational databases in a fast and reliable manner, without requiring them to design elaborate relational schemas.
 JDS has two main aims:

- - To allow for the rapid creation and modification of Java and/or Kotlin classes in order to facilitate rapid development; and
+ - To allow for the rapid creation and modification of Java and/or Kotlin classes in order to facilitate rapid development
  - To provide a flexible data store framework to persist data against: (a) an EAV based database or (b) serialized JSON.

 The library eliminates the need to modify schemas once a class has been altered.
 It also eliminates all concerns regarding "breaking changes" in regards to fields and their addition and/or removal.
 Fields, Objects and Collection types can be added, modified or removed at will.
 Beyond that the libraries data is structured in a way to promote fast and efficient Data Mining queries that can be used to support the application in question or to feed into specialised analytic software.